Easy Chicken Casserole Recipe

 • Rotisserie Chicken: Short on time?
 Use rotisserie chicken for a quick and flavorful shortcut.

 • Can I Add Other Proteins Besides Chicken?
 Of course!
-While chicken is a staple in this recipe, feel free to get creative.
+While chicken is a staple in so many easy weeknight dinners, it’s also perfect in casseroles like this.
 Turkey, ham, or even a plant-based protein can be great substitutes.

 • Cheese: Feel free to experiment with different types of cheese like parmesan cheese or a mix of cheddar and mozzarella for varied flavors and textures.